openactive/stripe-extension/header.md

 ## Errors

+A pass-through approach for errors from the Stripe API ensures that the Broker has as much information as possible about any errors that occur, and can display messages to the end-user as appropriate.

 ### `OpenBookingError` subclasses

 A number of `oa:OpenBookingError` subclasses are defined to identify the problem type of various error conditions.
 These are based on Stripe's own [error types](https://stripe.com/docs/api/errors#errors-type), and pass through any errors received from Stripe.
 All other errors defined here subclass `stripe:Error`, which subclasses `oa:OpenBookingError`.